etherforce/FeTSy/fetsy/scripts/controllers.coffee.md

 Append a controller for the pagination bar.

     .controller 'PaginationCtrl', [
+        '$scope'
+        'DS'
         'ticketFilterValues'
-        'Ticket'
-        (ticketFilterValues, Ticket) ->
+        ($scope, DS, ticketFilterValues) ->

-The pagination directive from Angular UI Bootstrap is used.
+The uib-pagination directive from Angular UI Bootstrap is used.
 Here we get the settings out of our `ticketFilterValues` store and the hook for the change event.

-            @totalItems = Ticket.getAll().length
             @itemsPerPage = ticketFilterValues.itemsPerPage
             @change = =>
                 ticketFilterValues.paginationBegin =
                     (@.paginationPage - 1) * @.itemsPerPage
                 return

+Here we add a watcher to get the number of all tickets.

+            $scope.$watch (
+                ->
+                    DS.lastModified('Ticket')
+                    return
+                =>
+                    @totalItems = DS.getAll 'Ticket'
+                        .length
+                    return
+            )
             return
     ]